singleplatform-eng/ansible-users/README.md

 * users_default_shell (default: /bin/bash) - the default shell if none is
   specified for the user.
 * users_create_homedirs (default: true) - create home directories for new users.
-Set this to false is you manage home directories separately.
+Set this to false if you manage home directories separately.

 ## Creating users